YazanAmmar/obsidian-color-master/README.md

 3.  **Solarized Nebula**: A calm, low-contrast theme based on the popular "Solarized" palette, great for focus and long writing sessions.
 4.  **CyberPunk**: A stylish dark theme with neon purple and pink highlights for a futuristic vibe.

-*(Screenshots of the default profiles would be great here!)*

 ---

 ## Installation

 1. Download the latest release from the [GitHub Releases page](https://github.com/yazanammar/obsidian-color-master/releases).
-2. Extract the `color-master` folder from the zip file into your vault's plugins folder: `<YourVault>/.obsidian/plugins/`.
+2. Extract the `color-master` folder into your vault's plugins folder: `<YourVault>/.obsidian/plugins/`.
 3. In Obsidian, go to `Settings` -> `Community plugins`.
 4. Enable the "Color Master" plugin.
 5. Open the plugin settings to start customizing!